sammyf/ollimca/README.md

 You can then use the frontend ( started with python search.py if it didn't open automatically) to search the files that were analyzed so far.
 The frontend is standalone.
 Thankfully, the search itself is very fast.

+### notes about the results :

-It's important to understand that the search is only vector based for now, which means that queries are semantic and will ALWAYS return something, even if the terms you entered are not found 'literally'.
-Searching for, for example, 'pinguin' will return pictures of pinguins, but also of other birds, the sea, possibly fish and ice too.
+The keywords are first searched in the content text and the path of each image, and then semantically in a vector database, which means that will ALWAYS return something, even if the terms you entered are not found 'literally'.
+Searching for, for example, 'pinguin' will return pictures of pinguins, but also of other birds, the sea, possibly fish and ice too, with decreasing probability that the image is relevant the longer you scroll down.

+Also : the way LLMs work mean that the description may or may not be accurate.
+Sometimes (often?) you will be wondering why a certain image appears on a certain keyword.
+This is, if not intended, at least a useful 'bug', as it makes you rediscover photos you didn't even know you had and let you relive old memories you had forgotten ... at least it did for me.

 This is a work in progress,so expect bugs, weird happenstances and missing features you just don't get why I didn't implement them yet ... ¯\_(ツ)_/¯